privacyguides/privacyguides.org/docs/os/windows-overview.md

 - Download the ISO file or flash to a USB as you wish

 !!! info "Note"
-    - The ISO will consists **only** of Professional, Education & Enterprise edition with a size of ~4.2 GB (Instead of >5.5GB when you download the Multi-Edition ISO) when you download using the above way no other editions such as Home included in it.
+    - The ISO will consists **only** of Professional, Education & Enterprise editions with a size of ~4.2 GB (Instead of >5.5GB when you download the Multi-Edition ISO).
+When you download using the above way, no other editions such as Home are included in it.
-    - If you want to change the Language of the ISO file, Just change the `en-US` part with the appropriate language and country code as per your needs.
+    - If you want to change the language of the ISO file, Just change the `en-US` part with the appropriate language and country code as per your needs.

 ### Activating Windows